Elmer Lach: Career

 In his first NHL season, Lach played 43 games, scoring seven goals and adding 14 assists.
-He was limited to only one game the following season, after crashing into the boards in the first game, dislocating his shoulder, fracturing his wrist and injuring his elbow.
+He was limited to only one game the following season, after crashing into the boards in the first game, dislocating his shoulder, fracturing his wrist, and injuring his elbow.
 He returned the following season to score 58 points in 45 games.
 A highlight of the 1942–43 season came when he set a still-standing Canadiens record of six assists in one game on February 6, 1943.

 In the 1943–44 season, Montreal head coach Dick Irvin tried a line combination of Lach at centre, Maurice Richard on the right wing, and Toe Blake at left.
 This line became known as the Punch line and dominated the NHL for four seasons.
 In the first season of the Punch line, Lach played 48 games, scoring on average an assist per game; he also added 24 goals.
-At the conclusion of the season, Lach was named to the Second All-Star Team.
-Montreal won the Stanley Cup, his first with the team, sweeping the Chicago Black Hawks in the Stanley Cup Final series.
+After the season, Lach was named to the Second All-Star Team.
+Montreal won the Stanley Cup, his first with the team, sweeping the Chicago Black Hawks in the Stanley Cup Finals series.

 In the 1944–45 season, Lach played in all 50 games, picking up a league-leading 80 points, of which 26 were goals and 54 were assists.
-That season, line mate Maurice Richard became the first player in the NHL to score 50 goals in 50 games.
+That season, linemate Maurice Richard became the first player in the NHL to score 50 goals in 50 games.
 The Punch line amassed 220 points in total for the season, an NHL record until the 1960s.
-Lach won the Hart Trophy as the league's most valuable player, and was named to the First All-Star Team.
+Lach won the Hart Trophy as the league's most valuable player and was named to the First All-Star Team.

 In the 1945–46 season, Lach led all players with 34 regular season assists, and was named once more to the Second All-Star Team.
 The Canadiens won the Stanley Cup for the second time in Lach's career, defeating the Boston Bruins in five games.

 In the 1947–48 season, Lach became the first recipient of the Art Ross Trophy, after leading the league in points, with 61.
 The Punch line era ended when Blake retired due to injury at the end of the season.
 At the end of the 1948–49 season, Lach announced his retirement while recovering from a fractured jaw, but returned for the following season.
 Lach led the league in assists for the last time in the 1951–52 season, with 50.